This post may contain affiliate links. Please read my Disclosure Policy .

 Next, I stir in the basil and then add the chicken back into the pan to reheat and get covered in all that luscious Rosa Vodka Sauce.
 Yummmmm!

 To serve, I place the chicken on top of a serving of pasta.
 Garnish with freshly grated Parmesan cheese and extra fresh basil, if desired.
 For a complete meal, serve with a fresh garden salad with vinaigrette.

-- 1 lb. boneless skinless chicken breasts, cut or pounded into cutlets
+- 1 lb. chicken cutlets [or chicken breasts cut or pounded into cutlets]

-- 1/4 cup fresh basil, loosely packed, cut into ribbons
+- 1/4 cup fresh basil [Loosely packed, cut or torn into ribbons]

 - 1/4 cup vodka

-- 8 ounces pasta, like spaghetti or linguine
+- 8 ounces pasta like penne, spaghetti or linguine

 - Parmesan cheese